real life

 ADVERTISEMENT

-The quiet atmosphere I enjoyed wasn’t as much self-control as a sign of oppressive control from leadership.
+The quiet atmosphere I enjoyed on the surface wasn’t as much self-control as a sign of oppressive control from leadership.

 The gentleness wasn’t an innate character trait, but years of training to be sweet, submissive, and obedient.